pvandervelde/mindvortex/src/posts/2100-01-01-Starting-robotics-with-scuttle.md

 ---

-- Could build something myself but for those first quick wins (and thus the desire to continue) it might be better to buy something
+- Could build something myself but for those first quick wins (and thus the desire to continue) it might be better to get something that has been tested and then buy that.
 - Decided to buy the SCUTTLE robot kit
+- Tinkering set-up, not a closed system
+- Capable of actually carrying a load.
+Most robot kits are fun platforms to play with but other than driving around they're not actually very useful.
+I want my robot to be able to do stuff, to carry things for me.
 - Lots of excellent support on the SCUTTLE discord
 - Comes with sample code and excellent documentation
 - Affordable, and extendable